 - Continued use despite negative consequences: Many users persist in taking anabolic steroids, even when facing serious health or legal risks.
 This behavior highlights the compulsive nature of addiction and intensifies the overall impact of steroid use.

-- Excessive time in the gym: A noticeable increase in gym attendance and focus on muscle-building activities signify anabolic steroid dependency.
+- Excessive time in the gym: A noticeable increase in gym attendance and focus on muscle-building activities signifies anabolic steroid dependency.
 This symptom develops quickly and leads to neglect of other life responsibilities.

 - Relationship strain: Increased aggression, mood swings, and secretive behaviors due to anabolic steroid use lead to significant friction with family and friends.
 This symptom intensifies as anabolic steroid addiction deepens, resulting in social isolation.